Freezing-point depression: For concentrated solution

 The simple relation above doesn't consider the nature of the solute, so it is only effective in a diluted solution.
 For a more accurate calculation at a higher concentration, for ionic solutes, Ge and Wang (2010) proposed a new equation:

 In the above equation, TF is the normal freezing point of the pure solvent (273 K for water, for example); aliq is the activity of the solvent in the solution (water activity for aqueous solution); ΔHfusTF is the enthalpy change of fusion of the pure solvent at TF, which is 333.6 J/g for water at 273 K; ΔCfusp is the difference between the heat capacities of the liquid and solid phases at TF, which is 2.11 J/(g·K) for water.

 The solvent activity can be calculated from the Pitzer model or modified TCPC model, which typically requires 3 adjustable parameters.
 For the TCPC model, these parameters are available for many single salts.

+Ethanol example

+The freezing point of ethanol water mixture is shown in the following graph.